staslebedenko/AzureForPythonDevelopers/README.md

 # Azure for Python developers
 Workshop repository for AtomSpace and IT2School community.

+You can do this workshop(lab) by yourself, just use detailed steps below and get free Azure account https://azure.microsoft.com/en-us/free/.

 Goal is to create simple Django application and deploy it via Git to Azure Web App.
 You will have a hands on with Azure web interface and Azure CLI via bash.